programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 {% include figure.html filename="Sample5.jpg" caption="JSON data from Europeana API on your local web server" %}

-Looks familiar?
-Yes, that’s the JSON we saw in a web browser.
-But, now it’s a big difference.
-We see it on our web server (`localhost`), not on the Europeana server.
+The data look familiar, isn't it?
+It is the JSON we saw in a web browser.
+But, the big difference is we see it on our web server (`localhost`), not on the Europeana server.

-Have a look at the code.
 The first line defines the variable `$apikey` and store the value of `YOUR_API_KEY`.
 By doing so, we will not need to type `YOUR_API_KEY` every time we need it later.
 Although we did not use it often this case, it is a good practice, as you never know what will happen in future.
 The next line also defines another variable `$contents_europeana` to put some data in it, actually data from Europeana API.
 `fopen()` means please open data from `"http://www.europeana.eu/api/v2/search.json?wskey=".$apikey."&query=London&reusability=open&media=true"`, and it is reading only (`“r”`), not writing.
 The URL includes `$apikey`, thus, it is equivalent to `"http://www.europeana.eu/api/v2/search.json?wskey=YOUR_API_KEY&query=London&reusability=open&media=true"`.

 The next line declares another variable `$json_europeana` and assign `stream_get_contents($contents_europeana)` as a value.
 It obtains the data you just opened.
 As we open the data, we close it with `fclose`.
 Here, `$contents_europeana` is starting to do a good job not to repeat things.
 Up to this point, everything happens behind the scenes and you don’t see anything on your browser.
 Only `print $json_europeana;` enables us to display the value of the variable `$json_europeana`, namely the JSON data you already know.